RyanCCollins/food-drivr-api-documentation/source/includes/_users.md

 # Users
 The users resource is setup primarily to provide a mechanism for interacting with a User's profile.
 Most actions taken by a User, either a Donor or A Driver are namespaced so that a Donor and Driver have separate actions they can fulfill via the endpoints.

-## Get a user (aka show)
+## Get a Single User
-Getting a user is as simple as making a request with an Auth token.
+Getting a user is as simple as making a GET request with an Auth token in the header.
 The user resource is protected to only allow the authenticated user to access their own user data.

 ```shell
 curl -v \